Path-Check/paper-cred/SPECIFICATION.md

 For clarity and ease of reading, examples in this document are given in mixed case.

-## Encoding
+## Payload Percent Encoding

-Percent encoding is used to address QR code character set limitations.
+Percent encoding of the payload is used to address QR code character set limitations, while supporting the URI spec.

+## Base32URL Encoding

+A version of the Base32 ([RFC4648](https://tools.ietf.org/html/rfc4648)) without padding (Base32URL) is used to encode hashes and signatures.
+The removal of the padding is due to the fact that `=` is not a supported character on both URI and alphanumeric QR codes.

-## Signing and Hashing Constraints
+## Signing and Hashing

-* Cryptographic signatures and hashes **MUST** be calculated against **uppercased**, **percent encoded** versions of the underlying payload.
-* Data to be used for hashes is serialized in the specified order this document describes.
-* Signatures should be calculated against the final format and order encoded in the payload field of the QR to permit signature verification before any decoding.
+Data to be used for signing and hashes is serialized in the specified order this document describes.
+Cryptographic signatures and hashes **MUST** be calculated against **uppercased**, **percent encoded** versions of the underlying payload, as they appear in the final URI.
+This permits signature verification before any decoding.

+The cryptographic tools must sign and verify a SHA256 hash of the UTF-8 byte array of the **uppercased**, **percent-encoded** payload.
+The resulting signature in Distinguished Encoding Rules (DER) format must be then encoded in Base32 ([RFC4648](https://tools.ietf.org/html/rfc4648)), removed the added padding (`=`) and added to the URI.

 # The JSON Format